siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 002 Energy Flows.md

 # 2. Energy Flows

-A single registered configuration,
+A single registered distribution,

 $$
 u(\mathbf{r}),
 $$

-says only how energy is configured across the extent of $u$.
-If another registered configuration differs from it, we may label the two records
+says only how energy is distributed across the extent of $u$.
+If another registered distribution differs from it, we may label the two records

 $$
 u_1(\mathbf{r}), \qquad u_2(\mathbf{r}).
 $$

+Change is the registration of a different distribution $u_2(\mathbf{r})$.
-Change is then noticed by comparing records.
-What is observed is not arbitrary replacement, but continuous reconfiguration.
-That reconfiguration is what we call flow.
+What is observed is not disappearance in one part of the extent and reappearance in another, but continuous reconfiguration across that extent.
+Energy present in one part is registered in another.
+We interpret that observed reconfiguration as flow.

-A scalar density cannot describe reconfiguration by itself.
+A scalar field cannot describe reconfiguration by itself.
 To describe flow locally we need a directional quantity: a current.
 Once repeated registrations are ordered, we write